shawn-y-sun/Customer_Analytics_Retail/README.md

 ## [2.
 Purchase Descriptive Analytics](https://github.com/shawn-y-sun/Customer_Analytics_Retail/blob/main/2.%20Customer%20Analytics%20-%20Purchase%20Descriptive%20Analysis.ipynb)

+In this part, we want to get some ideas of how often customers bought our products, which product they bought, and how many they bought in the past.
+These will be helpful to our predictive analytics.

 ### 2.1 Data Segmentation
 We implement the standardization, PCA, and K-means clustering models from previous part, to segment our customers in purchase dataset.
 We have the following